molier-net/template/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within this project, please send an email to [Your Email Here] or create a confidential issue on our issue tracker.
+If you discover a security vulnerability within this project, please send an email to remko.molier@googlemail.com or create a confidential issue on our issue tracker.
 All security vulnerabilities will be promptly addressed.

 Do NOT open an issue if you are disclosing a security vulnerability, instead send an email or use other secure methods to report the vulnerability.